jgmenu/jgmenu/README.md

 It is hackable with a clean, small code base.

 It is designed for customisation, scripting, ricing and tweaking

+It can optionally use some appearance settings from XSettings, tint2 and GTK.

+It does not depend on any toolkits such as GTK and Qt, but uses cairo and pango to render the menu directly onto an X11 window.

 <img src="https://i.imgur.com/SpM3UpM.png" alt="jgmenu" align="right" height="240px">